 - Role model effective calming behaviours such as deep breathing, logical problem solving and positive self-talk.
 Children tend to cope as well as their parents do.
 If they see that adults around them are calm, this will ease their worries.

 - Adults must also take good care of themselves physically, mentally, emotionally, and spiritually.
 This will foster healthy coping skills and develop patience for others.
-We cannot give to our children and other loved ones what we do not have.
+We cannot give to others what we ourselves do not have.